SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Conclusions

-We thank Arvind Gupta for thoroughly reading this manuscript and providing useful discussions that substantially improved the quality of our work.
-We acknowledge support from the NASA Astrophysics Decadal Survey Precursor Science (ADSPS) program under Grant Number 80NSSC23K1476.
 C.K.H.\ acknowledges support from the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) under Grant No.~DGE 2146752.
 M.R.\ gratefully acknowledges support from Heising-Simons Grant \#2023-4478 and NASA Exoplanets Research Program NNH23ZDA001N-XRP (Grant No.~80NSSC24K0153).
-N.W.T.\ is supported by an appointment with the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.
+N.W.T.\ was supported by an appointment with the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.